 Obviously, women can both enjoy Cusack films and proficiently push code.
 So what’s the deal!?

 As computers became smaller and more available to the public, fathers started buying them for their sons.
-Specifically, when we look at the years after 1985 there was a prominent drop off in women pursuing CS majors post-secondary.
-This looks bad because of Sixteen Candles but bear with us: around this time, computers were being mass-marketed to boys.
+Specifically, when we look at the years after 1985, there was a prominent drop-off in women pursuing CS majors post-secondary.
+This looks bad because of Sixteen Candles, but bear with us: around this time, computers were being mass-marketed to boys.

 It’s hard to imagine now with smartphones giving us global access to information, but the first computers in the 80s really couldn’t do much.
 They were marketed as toys for boys.
-In 1984, Apple aired their first Macintosh commercial, featuring a beautiful blonde woman running in to save a post-apocalyptic looking group of people from a Big Brother-esque figure on a large screen.
+In 1984, Apple aired their first Macintosh commercial, featuring a beautiful blonde woman running in to save a post-apocalyptic-looking group of people from a Big Brother-esque figure on a large screen.
 She was lean, wore tiny sports shorts, and seemed to embody the preferred feminine archetype at the time.
 This style of marketing could have signaled to viewers that the traditional feminine woman did not belong in the computer/tech space, and was seeking to destroy?
 It’s up for interpretation, but we do know Apple and other companies were not going out of their way to market to women.
 In fact, the opposite is true.

 Commercials targeted men because at the time they had most of the buying power when it came to big purchases.
-Even though computers didn’t do much back then, they were very expensive, and the sexist culture on the 80s meant most women would never buy something like that without consulting their husbands first.
+Even though computers didn’t do much back then, they were very expensive, and the sexist culture of the 80s meant most women would never buy something like that without consulting their husbands first.